ansible/workshops/exercises/ansible_security/2.3-incident/README.md

 This is how ansible security automation can integrate three different security products, an enterprise firewall, an IDS, and a SIEM, to help security analysts and operators in investigation enrichment, threat hunting and incident response.

 Ansible Security Automation allows security organizations to create pre-approved automation workflows, called playbooks, that can be maintained centrally and shared across different teams.
-And with the help of Tower, we can even provide those automation workflows to other teams in a controlled, user friendly and simple to consume way.
+And with the help of automation controller, we can even provide those automation workflows to other teams in a controlled, user friendly and simple to consume way.

 ----